 my game keeps improving so I know I'll have more chances.
 I am proud of myself though for being one of the few women players to win multiple open field events

 (non-ladies, non-invitational, non-Seniors), rather than just make the money.
-Getting paid is nice, but winning is a lot more fun!
+Getting paid is nice, but the ten times I've won were a lot more fun!
 The Hendon Mob database shows

-only six women have won more open tournament circuit events: Barbara Enright, Kathy Liebert, Joanne Liu, Marie Gabert, Vanessa Selbst and Nilly Premrajh.
+only six other women have won ten or more open tournament circuit events: Barbara Enright, Kathy Liebert, Joanne Liu, Marie Gabert, Vanessa Selbst and Nilly Premrajh.

 When I not playing, I continue to make money on the business side of poker.
 I run my websites, have written several articles for poker publications,